 The New York luxury hotel scene has exploded over the last few decades, with a myriad of new names, locations, and concepts popping up to cater to the ever-growing appeal of a vacation in the Big Apple.

 Choosing the best place to stay in New York, therefore, can be extremely difficult with so many luxury hotel options, though of course there are much worse problems to be had!

-I visited each and every hotel on this list (and quite a few more) to get the full-rundown for you.
-Here are my top picks for a luxury hotel stay in Manhattan, all with high-thread-count sheets, fawning staff and an atmosphere that will enhance and transform any stay in Gotham.
+I visited each hotel on this list (and quite a few more) to get the full rundown for you.
+Here are my top picks for a luxury hotel stay in Manhattan, all with high-thread-count sheets, fawning staff, and an atmosphere that will enhance and transform any stay in Gotham.

 Because darling, this is N-Y-C. Go big or go home, right?

 Don’t worry.
 New York has it all and more.
 Your itinerary in the city that never sleeps may be many things, but boring isn’t one of them.